Alabama Crimson Tide women's gymnastics

 The Alabama Crimson Tide gymnastics is a Division I gymnastics team representing the University of Alabama in NCAA competition.
 The Tide hosts its home matches in Coleman Coliseum on the university's Tuscaloosa, Alabama campus.
-One of only seven gymnastics teams to win the national title, the Crimson Tide has won six NCAA championships, ten SEC championships, and an NCAA-record 32 Regional championships.
-The team is led by first-year head coach Ashley Priess-Johnston, who succeeded Dana Duckworth following the 2022 season.
+One of only eight gymnastics teams to win the national title, the Crimson Tide has won six NCAA championships, ten SEC championships, and an NCAA-record 32 Regional championships.
+The team is led by head coach Ashley Priess-Johnston, who succeeded Dana Duckworth following the 2022 season.

 History

 The early years

 With the passage of the 1972 Title 9 Amendment which provided for the inclusion of women in sports, The University of Alabama Gymnastics team existed as a club sport.
 With the first team acting as a club sport In 1972, The University of Alabama Gymnastics Team existed and competed with such teams as Jacksonville State until it was later sanctioned as a viable gymnastic team in 1975.

 The University of Alabama's first gymnastics team debuted in 1975 and began with a loss to Georgia College.
-The team moved along in relative obscurity, going through four coaches in four years, until the summer of 1978 when Sarah Campbell was announced as the fifth head coach of the Crimson Tide.
+The team moved along in relative obscurity, going through four coaches in four years, until the summer of 1978 when Sarah Patterson was announced as the fifth head coach of the Crimson Tide.
 Her first team finished the year 7-7 and she followed up in 1980 with the first winning season in school history.
 In 1983, the Crimson Tide made its first championship appearance in Salt Lake City, Utah after winning the South Region, defeating the Florida Gators.